Getting to Florence from Livorno for Cruisers - Bus, Tours or Train?

 Whether or not you have invested some time into planning your Florence transportation can make or break your day!

-And here at Mediterranean Cruise Ports Easy, we’ll do everything we can for you to have the smoothest possible time in Florence - in our Florence articles you should find everything you need to have a fantastic day in this exciting port of call!
+Here at Mediterranean Cruise Ports Easy, I’ll do everything I can for you to have the smoothest possible time in Florence - in my Florence articles, you should find everything you need to have a fantastic day in this exciting port of call!

-In this article we’re going to focus on different kinds of transportation when it comes to getting to Florence.
+In this article, I will focus on different kinds of transportation when it comes to getting to Florence.
 There are a few and choosing the right one for you will depend on a few factors:

 • how much money you would like to spend

-• how much time in port you have (maybe an overnight?)
+• how much time in port do you have (maybe an overnight?)

 • your walking ability

-So let us give you an overview of your Florence transportation from the cruise dock of Livorno Italy:
+So let me give you an overview of the best Florence transportation options from the cruise dock of Livorno Italy:

-Private tours are perfect for those who love the individual attention, comfort, flexibility and direct interaction with tour guides.
+Private tours are perfect for those who love individual attention, comfort, flexibility, and direct interaction with tour guides.
 Also, if you travel with family or a bigger party this can be the best way to accommodate a larger group of people.

-When booking an independent tour, make sure you are clear whether you will have:
+When booking an independent tour, make sure you are clear about whether you have:

 • an official and qualified tour guide